floodmodel/GRM/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Input and output data were revised.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In AutoROM, the maximum limitation of the reservoir outflow can be applied.
 2023.04.
 The flow in soil layers within the stream control volume was improved.
+2023.05.
+Bug fix for multiple flow control types in a control volume.